ionos-cloud/ionoscloud-blockstorage-csi-driver/charts/ionoscloud-blockstorage-csi-driver/README.md

 ```

 > [!IMPORTANT]
 > Be aware that tokens have a limited lifetime.
-The CSI controller deployment needs to be restarted every time the token is updated.
+CSI pods must be restarted every time the token is updated.

 ### Multi-tenancy setup